Air source heat pump: Technology

 Air at any natural temperature contains some heat.
 An air source heat pump transfers some of this from one place to another, for example between the outside and inside of a building.

-An air-to air system can be designed to transfer heat in either direction, to heat the interior of a building in winter and cool it in summer.
+An air-to-air system can be designed to transfer heat in either direction, to heat the interior of a building in winter and cool it in summer.
 Internal ducting may be used to distribute the air.
 An air-to-water system only pumps heat inwards, and can provide space heating and hot water.
 The description below focuses on use for interior heating.

-The technology is similar to a refrigerator or freezer or air conditioning unit: the different effect is due to the location of the different system components.
+The technology is similar to a refrigerator or freezer or air conditioning unit; the different effect is due to the location of the different system components.
 Just as the pipes on the back of a refrigerator become warm as the interior cools, so an ASHP warms the inside of a building whilst cooling the outside air.

-The main components of a split-system (called split as there are both inside and outside coils) air source heat pump are:
+The main components of a split-system (called split as there are two units, set up inside and outside) air source heat pump are: